-Applicants who submit complete applications by the December 3 main deadline should receive notification of results early April.
+Applicants who submit complete applications by the December 2 main deadline should receive notification of results early April.
 Offers of admission are normally mailed starting end of March.
-Applicants who submit complete applications after December 3 should receive notification of results within two to four weeks of application submission, but no sooner than early April.
+Applicants who submit complete applications after December 2 should receive notification of results within three to six weeks of application submission, but no sooner than early April.
 Information regarding any OISE financial awards is typically enclosed with an offer of admission.

 If I’m offered admission can I delay starting my program?

 New students are expected to begin their program in the Fall Session (September).
 Normally, admission is valid only for the beginning date specified on the offer of admission in the section "Program to Begin".
 Applicants unable to attend the session for which they have been accepted must normally re-apply and must compete with all other applicants for admission to the later session.

 In exceptional circumstances a department may recommend deferral of admission for a maximum of twelve months (i.e. to the next academic year) following the date of initial acceptance.
 Requests for deferral should be submitted in writing to the Registrar’s Office, Graduate Admissions Unit, as soon as possible but must be received prior to registration and no later than the deadline to register for the session to which the applicant has been accepted.

 A start date delay from Fall Session to Winter Session (January) is generally not supported.
 Only under exceptional circumstances may some programs permit a shift from Fall to Winter.
 Requests for a change of start date to the Winter Session should be submitted in writing to the Registrar’s Office, Graduate Admissions Unit, as soon as possible, but must be received prior to registration and no later than November 1 of the year of acceptance.
 Requests are subject to approval.

 I was offered admission to one program, but now I want to transfer to another program.
 Can I?